kevba/blog/content/posts/compiling-at91bootstrap.md

 ```

 This will open buildroots menuconfig.
 Open the bootloaders menu, from here the bootloaders can be configured.
 The default configuration uses AT91bootstrap3, which is exactly what we need.
 U-Boot is disabeld however.
-Since we want to boot to U-boot from at91bootstrap is should be enabled.
+Since we want to boot to U-Boot from at91bootstrap is should be enabled.

 ## at91bootstrap configuration
 at91bootstrap has its own menuconfig.
 It can be opened using the following command: